 In order to achieve this goal, EU Agencies, namely the EUAA (previously EASO), Frontex, Europol and Eurojust, worked alongside the Greek authorities within the hotspots.
 The hotspot approach was also expected to contribute to the implementation of the temporary relocation scheme, proposed by the European Commission in September 2015.
 Therefore, hotspots were envisaged initially as reception and registration centres, where Greek authorities, with the support of EU Agencies would “swiftly identify, register and fingerprint incoming migrants”, following which “[t]hose claiming asylum [would] be immediately channelled into an asylum procedure”.
 Interestingly, at the time, nowhere was it specified or mandated that said “channelling” (or referral) was to be made within the premises of the initial arrival/reception facility (i.e., the RICs or “hotspots”).
 Instead, the initial Greek response to the “hotspot approach” seems to refer to ‘[a] headquarter Hotspot in Piraeus […] where asylum seekers [would have been] received from different arrival points’, which if implemented as such, could have perhaps led to the establishment of a more functional reception system.

 Five hotspots, under the legal form of First Reception Centres – later known as Reception and Identification Centres (RIC) – were established in Greece on the islands of Lesvos, Chios, Samos, Leros and Kos.
 In 2021, on Samos, Leros and Kos, the RICs were converted into ‘Closed Controlled Access Centres of Islands (CCAC) and new EU facilities were established.
 The CCAC in Samos was inaugurated on 18 September 2021 and the ones in Leros and Kos on 27 November 2021.
-Since then the operation of the old RIC facilities in Samos and Leros was halted.
-On Kos, despite the inauguration of the new centre, new infrastructures remained non-operational until August 2022 and the facilities of the old RIC remained in use.
+Since then the operation of the old RIC facilities in Samos and Leros was halted. .

 In November 2022, the existing facilities in Lesvos and Chios were converted into CCACs, while in both the islands, the construction of two new EU funded CCAC has been planned.
-In Chios, no construction work took place during 2023; the examination of the application for interim measures, lodged by the State in order for the latter to exercise a right to access the area of construction, is still pending before the Chios Court of First Instance.